mattcheah/davinci/README.md

     If you do not know where this can be found, please read the documentation.
     > /example_files/sublime/monokai.tmTheme

 Enter the path to your theme file or directory.
-The system will ask for an output text editor.
+Then give the output text editor to finish things up.

     What editor would you like to move your color scheme to?
     (1) Sublime
     (2) Atom
     > 2

-The system will output the parsed options into a theme template for your output text editor and place the file(s) into the /output/ folder.
+The system will output the parsed options into a theme template for your output text editor and place the file(s) into a folder nested in the original filepath.
 To add this newly created theme to your text editor, read the [Reference section](https://github.com/mattcheah/davinci/blob/master/REFERENCE.md).

 To exit the program any time, press ctrl+c

+### One Line Execution

+If you don't want to go through the command line interface, simply provide arguments for your filepath (sublime) or directory path (atom), and the name of your output editor ("sublime" or "atom").

+`davinci example_files/sublime/monokai.tmTheme atom`
+`davinci example_files/atom/atom-dark-syntax sublime`

 ## Warnings